audacity/audacity/BUILDING.md

 Manual installation can be useful if you want to use Conan to manage dependencies for other projects or if you plan to have multiple builds of Audacity on the same machine.

+At this time, Audacity **does not support Conan 2.0**.
+If you have Conan 2.0 installed, you will need to downgrade to Conan 1.59.0.

 ### CMake

 On Windows, please use the [prebuilt binaries](https://cmake.org/download/).
 Ensure you select one of the options to add cmake to the system path.